 How Do We Use the Information We Collect From Children?

-We may also collect non-personally identifiable information from registered members (such as the member's favorite pet or favorite book) and match it to personally identifiable information (such as the member's name) in our database.
+We may collect certain non-personally identifiable information from registered users (such as the member's favorite pet or favorite book) and match it to personally identifiable information (such as the member's name) in our database.
 Such combined information is kept in our internal database under the member's user name.
 We do not share such information with third parties, but we may use it for statistical purposes later, such as to say, 25 percent of In2Books® third-graders have goldfish!

 Will ePals Share My Child's Personal Information with Third Parties?